Yuxin916/ReasonX_SGTeam/README.md

 # VLN Module README

-This guide explains how to set up and run the **VLN (Vision-and-Language Navigation)** module for the CMU VLA Challenge system.
+This guide explains how to set up and run the **VLN** module for the CMU VLA Challenge system.

-## Overview

-The VLN module integrates vision-language models with ROS navigation to enable robots to understand natural language instructions and navigate to specified objects in indoor environments.

-## Prerequisites

-- Docker with GPU support
-- NVIDIA drivers properly installed
-- At least 8GB GPU memory recommended

 ## Setup Instructions